 In a large saucepan, combine the water, wine, carrot, celery, onion, garlic, parsley, tarragon, bay leaf, peppercorns and 1 tablespoon of kosher salt.
 Bring to a simmer over moderate heat.
 Nestle the leeks in the liquid, then cover and cook over low heat until the leeks are tender, about 30 minutes.
 Using a slotted spoon, transfer the leeks, carrots, celery and onion to a large plate; discard the liquid.

-Arrange the leeks on plates and season with salt and pepper.
-Drizzle with three-quarters of the vinaigrette and sprinkle the hazelnuts and parsley on top.
-Serve with the remaining vinaigrette.
+Spoon half of the beet vinaigrette on a platter, top with the leeks, and season with salt and pepper.
+Top with the reserved vegetables and chives, and serve with the remaining vinaigrette.